 This article explains the general usage of the Hetzner FreeBSD Rescue System.

 The FreeBSD Rescue System is based on a minimal FreeBSD distribution, which can be booted into from the network (PXE).
-This gives you the ability to repair your current FreeBSD system in case of a configuration error, down or upload files, or to install FreeBSD on your product.
+This gives you the ability to repair your current FreeBSD system if you have made a configuration error, if you want to download or upload files, or if you want to install FreeBSD on your server.
 The installation and usage of FreeBSD requires a certain amount of FreeBSD knowledge and is recommended for advanced users only.
 Please note that Hetzner Online generally doesn't offer software support, so any problems arising from the use of FreeBSD are your own responsibility.
-The FreeBSD images were created through the image creation system mfsBSD by Martin Matuska.
+Martin Matuska created the FreeBSD images using the image creation system mfsBSD.

-Therefore, login to you Robot account.
-Next, click on the regarding server and select the
+To do this, log into your Robot account.
+Next, click on the correct server and select the

-Choose the FreeBSD Rescue System from the dropdown menu, confirm and restart the server (normally through SSH, but in case of an error you can also do this via the
+Choose the FreeBSD Rescue System from the dropdown menu, confirm and restart the server.
+(Normally you can restart it via SSH, but if there was an error, you can also do this via the

 root via SSH.